 His six shutouts in seven early games – still wearing his red pants from Providence – became the stuff of legend as Brimsek embarked on a 10-year NHL career that earned him two Stanley Cup championships, eight all-star selections and enshrinement in both Toronto’s Hockey Hall of Fame and the U.S. Hockey Hall of Fame in his native Eveleth.

 “The kid had the fastest hands I ever saw – like lightning,” said Ross.

 Home of the Huskies

 As for St. Cloud Teachers College, “no institution did more for college hockey in the 1930s and 1940s,” according to John Mariucci, yet the program’s momentum lagged after Andolsek’s departure.
 The Pedagogues struggled to win more than they lost and money remained tight, delaying any plans for an indoor rink that would have fortified the program.
-America then entered World War II and enrolment at the college plummeted.
+America then entered World War II and enrollment at the college plummeted.
 The hockey team was shelved from 1942-46, effectively severing any remaining connection to the program’s glorious mid-1930s.